t5mat/conturn/README.md

 Settings are stored in `<exe-name>.ini`.

+To use with multiple games, copy `conturn.exe` to different names (`conturn-csgo.exe`, `conturn-cstrike.exe`...) so that different settings files are used.

 The program will run as Administrator in order to be able to create symlinks.

 **2. Select your `csgo.exe`**